toobavarasteh/Zoox.lover/README.md

 # Zoox.lover
 Hello everybody
-I am crazy about zooxanthellae.
+I am crazy about zooxanthellae and symbiosis of them!